-So you just hurt your shoulder.
+So you have an injured shoulder.
 AC joint sprain?
 Shoulder popped out?
 Tore your rotator cuff?
 Regardless of what you did, this guide will help you manage your injury in the early stages.

 Best Exercises For A Hurt Shoulder

 These exercises are going to help you restore any lost motion in your shoulder as well as get some of the smaller muscles get turned back on.

 This is one of the best, if not the best exercises for reducing shoulder pain after any injury.
 Find any object you can hold onto and lean forward (chair, couch, table etc).